Engineered wood: Types of products

 There are a wide variety of engineered wood products for both structural and non-structural applications.
 This list is not comprehensive, and is intended to help categorize and distinguish between different types of engineered wood.

 Wood-based panels

-Wood-based panels are made from fibres, flakes, particles, veneers, chips, sawdust, slabs, wood powder, strands, or other wood derivate through a binding process with adhesives.
+Wood-based panels are made from fibres, flakes, particles, veneers, chips, sawdust, slabs, wood powder, strands, laminates or other wood derivate through a binding process with adhesives.
 Wood structural panels are a collection of flat panel products, used extensively in building construction for sheathing, decking, cabinetry and millwork, and furniture.
 Examples include plywood and oriented strand board (OSB).
 Non-structural wood-based panels are flat-panel products, used in non-structural construction applications and furniture.
 Non-structural panels are usually covered with paint, wood veneer, or resin paper in their final form.
 Examples include fiberboard and particle board.

 Plywood

 Plywood, a wood structural panel, is sometimes called the original engineered wood product.
 Plywood is manufactured from sheets of cross-laminated veneer and bonded under heat and pressure with durable, moisture-resistant adhesives.
 By alternating the grain direction of the veneers from layer to layer, or "cross-orienting", panel strength and stiffness in both directions are maximized.
 Other structural wood panels include oriented strand boards and structural composite panels.